 Online Activities: Online Action Should Create & Support Offline

-subscribers to an email newsletter.
-Dozens of attendees to a virtual
+of subscribers to an email newsletter.
+Dozens of attendees to a

-event.
-Those are impressive numbers on the surface, but if they don't
+virtual event.
+Those are impressive numbers on the surface, but if

-translate into more volunteers, repeat volunteers, new donors, repeat
+they don't translate into more volunteers, repeat volunteers, new

-donors, more clients, repeat clients, legislation, or public pressure,
+donors, repeat donors, more clients, repeat clients, legislation, or

-they are just that: numbers.
-For online activities to translate into
+public pressure, they are just that: numbers.
+For online activities to

-something tangible, online action must create and support action.
-What
+translate into something tangible, online action must create and

-could this look like?
-This resource can help organizations plan
+support action.
+What could this look like?
+This resource can help

-strategically about online activities so that they lead to something
+organizations plan strategically about online activities so that they

 - How to handle online criticism of your